spotlightpa/poor-richard/content/news/2020-10-21-SPLHAYWOODXX.md

 Haywood’s comments came during a hearing by the Senate Appropriations and Education committees on efforts to restructure the higher education system, including <a href="https://triblive.com/news/pennsylvania/officials-at-pennsylvania-state-universities-move-forward-with-merger-study-as-iup-aims-at-its-own-restructuring-plan/">potentially integrating or merging six of the 14 state universities</a>.
 The system has faced about a decade of declining enrollment.

 PASSHE representatives who were at the meeting, including Chancellor Daniel Greenstein, did not respond to Haywood’s remarks.
-Contacted after the hearing, a spokesperson for the state system said a statement was forthcoming.
+Contacted after the hearing, Greenstein said through a spokesperson that officials, faculty, and staff “do not and will not accept this status quo.”

+“Do we have to work to do?
+Yes we do.
+And we are on it,” he said.
+"I am proud of the accomplishments that we have made and of the commitment that we collectively bring to addressing egregious injustices, which have persisted too long in our country.
+On this issue we shall not rest.

 In a tweet, PASSHE noted that the system’s board of governors this month established a commission to handle diversity, equity, and inclusion.
 As part of Spotlight PA’s report, “Condemn, Discuss, Repeat,” many students said the state system followed a tired formula to respond to racism rather than enacting meaningful change.